AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Current Functionality**
 - Easy drag and drop
 - Deletes files from vault when deleting in canvas (setting)

+  **Planned Support:**
+- Add support for .blend files
+- Add support for .psd files
+- Automatically resize node to fit thumbnail
+- Allow users to choose between file types to add to obsidian vault vs simple links
+- Allow users to customize their own thumbnail if they don't like the default ones provided by the native files
+- Allow custom scale for viewing different file types .blend .clip .pdf .psd so forth

 ## Native Obsidian Behavior